 Agencies Say Plans Not Providing Hospitalization, Physician Services Likely Do Not Satisfy ACA Minimum Value Requirements

-The Departments of Labor, Health and Human Services (HHS), and Treasury (collectively, the “Agencies”) issued a notice stating that they believe that group health plans that do not cover in-patient hospitalization services and physician services (also known as “skinny” plans) do not comply with the ACA employer mandate’s “minimum value” requirement.
+The Departments of Labor, Health and Human Services (HHS), and Treasury (collectively, the “Agencies”) issued a notice stating that they believe that group health plans that do not cover in-patient hospitalization services and/or physician services (also known as “skinny” plans) do not comply with the ACA employer mandate’s “minimum value” requirement.

 Whether a plan provides minimum value for ACA purposes can be determined through use of the online MV calculator.
 However, the Agencies expressed concern as to whether the continuance tables underlying the MV calculator produce valid actuarial results for unconventional plan designs that exclude substantial coverage for in-patient hospitalization services.
 For instance, the standard population and other underlying assumptions used in developing the MV calculator are based on self-insured employer-sponsored plans, which have typically included hospitalization coverage.
 The Agencies also stated that designing a plan to exclude hospitalization coverage could substantially affect a plan’s covered population by discouraging enrollment by employees who have, or think they might develop, significant health issues.